Israt055/test_bowlers_analysis/README.md

 * balls = total number of bowling. a bowler delivers the ball from his or her end of the pitch towards the batsman

-* Runs = total acquired runs in the whole span
+* Runs = total conceded runs by the bowlers in the whole span

 * Wkts= total number wicket taken of a bowler.